 During that process she met two amazing women who also have also gone through the AK journey: Claire Wilkinson, a very strong woman whom thanks to her the Acanthamoeba Support Group was created and till today is the main point of information and support for all AK Warriors; and Liz Crane, a very caring woman, who daily supports Juliette and many others through their journey making a huge difference.
 As from that day Juliette made her mission to bring awareness.

-The site is put together by ex-patients of Acanthamoeba Keratitis, not medically trained in any way.
-Because they went through AK and they missed information, they want to bring awareness and helps others going through it.
+The site is being put together by ex-patients of Acanthamoeba Keratitis, not medically trained in any way.
+Still work in progress and the aim is to have it in multilingual.
+Because we went through AK and we missed information, we want to bring awareness and helps others going through it.

 Remember no matter where you live, how old you are or what kind of contact lenses you wear, AK (Acanthamoeba Keratitis) can get in your eye! so please do not assume it will not be you.
 You really don’t want to experience it.

 Juliette Vila Sinclair Spence

 Born in Venezuela, living in The Netherlands and mother of two amazing kids.
 She contracted AK end February 2017 .
 Within 2 weeks she started the AK treatment but it was so aggressive that within 4 weeks since the first sign of AK she ended having an emergency cornea transplant to save her eye and sight.
 She has been left with an aftermath of nerve damage (Trigeminal neuralgia) apart from high astigmatism (due to the shape of new cornea).
 Nonetheless she feels grateful for having been treated so quick and having had the transplant.
 Her purpose in life has become bringing awareness of the dangers of mixing contact lenses with water, therefore she decided to create a patient driven information website for patients, doctors, contact lens wearers, - They all need to work together in other to make a bigger impact.